Photo by Matthew Henry / Unsplash

 and enabled

 we could add a comment to notify the developer he forgot to add that.
-He is the comment we can do:
+Here is an example of commenting on a deployment request:

 pscale deploy-request review auth-db 1 --comment You forgot to add indexes on role and enabled.
 I will approve but create a new branch to fix it